 Today, Dooars and Terai have a combined annual production of 226 million kg of tea, which accounts for around 25% of India’s total tea crop.

-Tea from Dooars is described as clear, black, heavy with good volumetric count.
-The first flush has a fresh virgin flavour, good brightness and fragrance while the second flush is more brisk.
-This tea variety also plays a reducer role in very strong blends.
+Tea from Dooars is described as bright, black, heavy with a good volumetric count.
+The first flush has a fresh virgin flavor, excellent brightness, and fragrance while the second flush is brisker.
+This tea varieties also play a reducer role in powerful blends.

 Initial experiments with tea cultivation commenced in the Ketti Valley in 1853, and commercial production was first undertaken in the Thiashola and Dunsandle Estates in 1859.
 Over a century later, Glensmorgan emerged as the first estate in South India to produce green tea in 1969.

-Nilgiri tea is named after the Nilgiris, or Blue Mountains, where it is grown at elevations ranging from 1,000 metres to 2,500 metres.
+Nilgiri tea is named after the Nilgiris, or the Blue Mountains, where it is grown at elevations ranging from 1,000 meters to 2,500 meters.
 The mountains get their name from the saxe-blue kurinji flower, which blooms once every 12 years.
 The region receives an annual rainfall of 60 to 90 inches.
-The weather conditions provide Nilgiri teas with a characteristic briskness, exceptional fragrance and exquisite flavour.
-The liquor is golden yellow in colour, provides a creamy taste in the mouth and has notes of dusk flowers.
+The weather conditions provide Nilgiri teas with a characteristic briskness, exceptional fragrance, and exquisite flavor.
+The liquor is the golden yellow, provides a creamy taste in the mouth, and has notes of dusk flowers.

 The tea from Annamallais generates a brisk and bright golden saffron liquor in the cup.
-It has a strong flavour and a medium to high tone fragrance with biscuit to floral notes.
+It has a strong flavor and a medium to high tone fragrance with a biscuit to floral notes.

 Karnataka is the coffee hub of India, but also produces around 5 million kg of tea every year.
 Tea plantations are mostly located around Chikmagalur, which is located in the Baba Budan Hills of the Sahyadris range.
 This area has a clean and healthy climate that’s ideal for tea plantations.

-Situated at a height of 6000 feet in Idukki district, the quiet, serene and beautiful hill station of Munnar is viewed as a dream destination away from the hustle and bustle of city life.
+Situated at the height of 6000 feet in Idukki district, the quiet, serene, and beautiful hill station of Munnar is viewed as a dream destination away from the hustle and bustle of city life.
 It has beautiful valleys, mountains, waterfalls, and forests and wildlife sanctuaries teeming with exotic species of flora and fauna.

-Vast expanses of plantations of tea, coffee, coconut, rubber, pepper, cardamom, rubber and eucalyptus are visible in the periphery of a high altitude region near Travancore - consisting of Peermade (which lies 85 km east of Kottayan), Vagamon, Thekkady and Vandiperiyar.
-The Periyar river flows through this region and it was once the summer retreat of the Maharaja of Travancore.
+Vast expanses of plantations of tea, coffee, coconut, rubber, pepper, cardamom, rubber, and eucalyptus are visible in the periphery of a high altitude region near Travancore – consisting of Peermade (which lies 85 km east of Kottayam), Vagamon, Thekkady and Vandiperiyar.
+The Periyar river flows through this region, and it was once the summer retreat of the Maharaja of Travancore.

-Coffee production was started by JD Monro in 1862, and tea production started two years later.
+JD Monro started coffee production in 1862, and tea production started two years later.
 After the dreaded leaf disease began to hit coffee plants in 1875, the focus shifted rapidly towards tea cultivation.